SlickVPN is a U.S.-based VPN service with over 150 servers.

 Browsing slows down.
 Downloading crawls to a halt.

 The best VPNs can escape unscathed.
-You won’t see a noticable decline in speed.
+You won’t see a noticeable decline in speed.

 But we can’t say the same for SlickVPN.